-- The poultry farm should be located in an area that is free from other poultry or birds (preferably within 1 km radius). - The entire perimeter of the poultry farm or bird-keeping premises must be completely fenced. - In a commercial farm, the production areas must be completely fenced to prevent unauthorized entry. - The farm should restrict entry to essential staff and vehicles only.
-There should be disinfection facilities for personnel and vehicles at the farm entrance and upon entry into the production area. - All persons entering the farm or the production area should undergo appropriate bio-sanitation.
-Poultry or bird houses must be completely bird-proofed to prevent entry of wild birds.
-There must be disinfection facilities for vehicles, poultry crates, farm equipment, etc. - No bird or avian products (e.g., eggs) should be brought into the farm unless from authorized sources.
+- The poultry farm should be located in an area that is free from other poultry or birds (preferably within 1 km 1. radius). - 2.
+The entire perimeter of the poultry farm or bird-keeping premises must be completely fenced. - 3.
+In a commercial farm, the production areas must be completely fenced to prevent unauthorized entry. - The farm should restrict entry to essential staff and vehicles only.
+4. - 5.
+There should be disinfection facilities for personnel and vehicles at the farm entrance and upon entry into the production area. - 6.
+7. .
+All persons entering the farm or the production area should undergo appropriate bio-sanitation. - Poultry or bird houses must be completely bird-proofed to prevent entry of wild birds. - There must be disinfection facilities for vehicles, poultry crates, farm equipment, etc. - No bird or avian products (e.g., eggs) should be brought into the farm unless from authorized sources.
 Replacement birds or day-old chicks must undergo an appropriate period of quarantine.
-Farm should have proper means of rodent control. - No mixing of species (e.g., chickens and ducks) on the farm. - Poultry or birds that have been sent to the market or slaughterhouse should not be brought back to the farm.
+9. - 10. - 11.
+Farm should have proper means of rodent control. - 12.
+No mixing of species (e.g., chickens and ducks) on the farm. - Poultry or birds that have been sent to the market or slaughterhouse should not be brought back to the farm.
+13. - Proper disposal areas of waste and dead birds should be provided.
+14. - 15.
+No sharing of equipment or personnel between farms.